Skip to content

 Memory has long been a central focus of neuroscience and psychology, with extensive research exploring how information is encoded, stored, and received by the brain.
 A groundbreaking new study had introduced the possibility that memory processes may also be occuring outside the brain.

-a - Biology & Medicine, brain, health, McGill, memory, mental-health, MSURJ, neuroscience, science
+a - Biology & Genetics, brain, health, McGill, memory, mental-health, MSURJ, neuroscience, science

 by Athina Sitou, Contributing Writer Why does getting a hot cup of tea or coffee make studying feel more enjoyable? … More